PECE-project/drupal-pece/profiles/pece/modules/contrib/smart_trim/README.txt

 Note that HTML markup not seen by end-users will still be counted when calculating trim length.
 This may be addressed in future releases.

-Smart Trim was initially developed by Ben Byrne while at New Signature (bbyrne@newsignature.com) but Ben is now at Cornershop Creative (ben@cornershopcreative.com)